 2. Eindhoven

-Distance from Amsterdam by train: 1 hour and 20 minutes
+Distance from Amsterdam by train: 1 hour 20 minutes

-Best time to visit: Autumn for design festivals
+Best time to visit: Autumn for Dutch Design Week and GLOW festival

 Where to stay: